 No longer do we have to make costly efforts to find the things we want.
 We can “Google” the old classmate, find articles online, or look up the actor who was on the tip of our tongue.
 The results of four studies suggest that when faced with difficult questions, people are primed to think about computers and that when people expect to have future access to information, they have lower rates of recall of the information itself and enhanced recall instead for where to access it.
+The Internet has become a primary form of external or transactive memory, where information is stored collectively outside ourselves.

 Google reports over $9 billion in revenues for Q2 2011, up 32% year on year - TNW Google.
 “We had a great quarter, with revenue up 32% year on year for a record breaking over $9 billion of revenue,” said Larry Page, CEO of Google.
 “I’m super excited about the amazing response to Google+ which lets you share just like in real life.”
 Google had its Q2 2011 earnings call today where it announced revenues of $9.03 billion for the quarter ended June 30, 2011, representing an increase of 32% compared to last year at this time.
 This figure far surpasses Wall Street’s expected revenues of $6.55 billion.
 Google-owned sites generated revenues of $6.23 billion, or 69% of total revenues, in the second quarter of 2011, representing a 39% increase over second quarter 2010 revenues of $4.50 billion.

 “We want to make services that people use twice a day, like a toothbrush,” finished Paige.
 Over 36,000 businesses may have already signed up for Google+ Google’s open invitation for businesses, brands, organisations and education establishments to apply for a dedicated Google+ business profile, may have already attracted over 36,000 signups in one week, The Next Web can reveal.
 Last week, Google said it was planning to introduce Google+ for businesses before the year is out, allowing brands to create profiles on the site without using workarounds.
 Businesses were told to hold off on creating consumer profiles as the search giant would begin testing “non-user entities” soon.

 To apply for the a business profile, interested parties were asked to submit their details via a dedicated Google form which fed information into a private spreadsheet.
+Google+ engineers would then be able to process to send out invites for these new accounts.
+However, the spreadsheet reached its limit.
 Google faces second fine over Taiwanese Android app refunds.
 Google has yet to issue a formal response to the Taipei City Government after officials requested that the search giant amend its app refund policy, meaning Google could be issued with a fine of NT$1 million (US$34,480), its second within three weeks.